pactus-project/pactus.org/docs/guide/consensus-state-machine.md

 ## State Machine

-Zarb consensus algorithm is a state machine [^first] replication with Byzantine fault tolerance.
-The consensus algorithm is in one the following states [^second] at any given time.
+Zarb consensus algorithm is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) replication with [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) tolerance.
+The consensus algorithm at any given time is in one the following states:

-The Zarb consensus algorithm is a state machine [^first] replication with Byzantine fault tolerance.
-The consensus algorithm is in one the following states [^second] at any given time.

 - New Height state
 - Propose state